I'm a member of the Sheffield Algebraic Geometry and Mathematical Physics group.

 I then spent time as a postdoc at the University of Geneva (2009-11), and later at Imperial College London (Marie Curie Fellow, 2011-13).

-I obtained a CNRS permanent research post based at the University of Montpellier in 2013, and held visiting research positions again at Imperial College (2016-18) and MSRI Berkeley (2018), following which I took up a senior lectureship in Birmingham in 2018.
-I joined the University of Sheffield in 2019.
+I obtained a CNRS permanent research post based at the University of Montpellier in 2013, and held visiting research positions again at Imperial College (2016-18) and MSRI Berkeley (2018), following which I took up an academic post in Birmingham in 2018.
+I joined the University of Sheffield in 2019, on leave from CNRS.

 My CV is here.